 Organization of the Workshop:

-Two appointments in the establishment to discuss the stages of work before the workshop day (students read the book, determine the scenes they want to film in the trailer, make a cut, a shot plan, determines the workstations of each student (image team, sound, control, ...)
+- There'll be two appointments in the establishment to discuss the stages of work before the workshop day (students read the book, decide which scenes they want to film in the trailer, make a cut, a shot plan and define the workstations of each student (image team, sound, control, ...)

-A day in high school, 6 hours of intervention with a professional speaker.
+- Then, one day at the high school : 6 hours of intervention with a professional speaker.